 You may think that any shampoo would be safe when it comes to cleaning your cat, but that’s not the case.
 Different shampoos have different pH levels, which can impact a cat’s skin.
-They also may have ingredients that irritate your furbabies skin.
-This is why it’s essential to use a shampoo specifically designed for cats.
-In this article, we’ll share with you what ingredients in shampoos are safe to use on your feline friend and what are not.
-So, let’s get started.
+They also may have ingredients that irritate your furbababies.
+It’s essential to use a shampoo specifically designed for cats.
+In this article, we’ll share with you what ingredients in shampoos are safe for your feline friend and what is not.

 How do Dog and Cat Shampoos Differ?